Threat of abrupt climate change

 Cooling the planet

-Even if atmospheric greenhouse gas removal is scaled up quickly it is unlikely to prevent an Arctic tipping point from being reached.
-Therefore, direct planetary cooling is likely to be needed.
+Even if atmospheric greenhouse gas removal is scaled up quickly it is unlikely to prevent a major Arctic tipping point being reached.
+Therefore, direct planetary cooling is now thought to be needed.

-Spraying sulphate aerosols into the upper stratosphere is a much cheaper, quicker cooling method.
-However it could worsen existing droughts and cause new ones, reduce agricultural yields and suppress forestry growth.
-Further massive intervention may then be needed to correct these side effects.
+Stratospheric Aerosol Injection of sulphates (SAI) appears to be the cheapest, quickest cooling method.
+However risks include worsening existing droughts and causing new ones, reducing agricultural yields, suppressing forestry growth and damaging the ozone layer.
+Some scientists worry that further massive intervention may then be needed to correct these side effects.
 In his book The Madhouse Effect, Climate scientist Prof Michael Mann likens stratospheric sulphate spraying to the children’s song There was an old lady who swallowed a fly, which ends “There was an old lady who swallowed a horse.
 She’s dead of course.”

-Some people worry that if geoengineering successfully compensates for carbon intensive economic activity, there will be reduced motivation to rein in greenhouse gas emissions, a condition they describe as ‘moral hazard’.
+Some people worry that if these methods successfully compensate for carbon intensive economic activity, there will be reduced motivation to rein in greenhouse gas emissions, a condition they describe as ‘moral hazard’.
 In addition they say it is morally wrong to carry out large-scale experiments on planet Earth.

 Need for research